 The Kangaroo Island echidna population has now been listed as endangered.
-They face threats such as predation by introduced animals (cats), are common road kill and suffer from habitat fragmentation and degradation.
+They face threats such as predation by introduced animals (cats), are common road kill and suffer from habitat loss and fragmentation.
 As these threats exist on mainlaind Australia, it is likely that other populations are too in danger – however, as echidnas are very cryptic animals, large population analyses have not been undertaken.

 As part of my PhD I have initiated a Citizen Science project called EchidnaCSI.
-This is an app-based project where the public can submit photos of echidnas they see in the wild so that we can get a better idea of their distribution around Australia.
+This is project allows the public to submit photos of echidnas they see in the wild through a dedicated app so that we can get a better idea of their distribution around Australia.
 We are also encouraging people to collect their scats and send them to us.
-The project has been very successful since it’s launch in September 2017 with approximately 1500 people registering through the app and as of December 2017 there have been almost 900 submissions including ~80 scats.
+The project has been very successful since it’s launch in September 2017, within one year over 5000 people have registered through the app providing 3000 sightings of echidnas and ~200 scats sent in from across Australia.